Welcome To The Fast!

 Objectives

-4. Eliminate added oils and cheeses but includes oils that exist in all plants.
-Allows for possible consistent weight loss and better use and absorption of insulin.
+Eliminate added oils and cheeses, but include oils that exist in all plants.
+This encourages consistent weight loss and supports better use and absorption of insulin.

-5. No added sugars or sweeteners.
+No added sugars or sweeteners.
 Use only natural plant sugars included in all plants.
-Provides opportunity for fewer sugar or glucose spikes in the blood.
+This encourages fewer sugar or glucose spikes in the blood.

-9. Obtain protein sources from plants and limited seeds daily; limit nuts because some have a high fat content.
-Try to use raw nuts when possibly that have been soaked for 6- 8 hour/and dried.
+Obtain protein sources from plants and limited seeds daily; limit nuts because some have a high-fat content.
+When possible, try to use raw nuts soaked for 6-8 hours and dried.
 Dry roasted nuts have some diminished nutrients.

-10. Fruits and vegetables should be included in various forms daily.
-Emphasis on pairing a whole food carbohydrate of fruit and/vegetables.
+Fruits and vegetables should be included in various forms daily—emphasis on pairing a whole food carbohydrate of fruit and vegetables.

-11. Use creative skills to evaluate your current recipes, prepare recipe with no added fat and no added sugar.
+Use creative skills to evaluate your current recipes, and prepare recipes with no added fat and no added sugar.

 Suggested Food Chart

-Eat all you want from the Green Light Food List, modest amount from the Yellow Light List and almost none from Red Light Foods List.
+Eat all you want from the Green Light Food List, a modest amount from the Yellow Light List, and almost none from the Red Light Foods List.

 1. Fruits (e.g., bananas, mangoes, oranges